catholicmelb/parish-handbook/docs/contents/4-property.md

 Good stewardship and administration principles are the basis for making sure that properly documented agreements are put in place for non-parish activities.
 This will contribute to improving communication and relationships between the parish and tenants or licensees, and will also reduce the risk of problems arising (which would be a significant drain on parish resources and also be of significant reputational risk to the parish).

-The Archdiocese has published a **Lease, license and hiring of Parish Property policy** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish properties.
+The Archdiocese has published a **Lease, license and hiring of parish property policy** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish properties.

 ### Leasing agreement execution